CSortedArray is a class derived

-functors allow function inlining in optimizing compilers while a raw function
+improvement because functors allow function inlining in optimizing compilers while

-contains source code for the class and also includes a VC 2005 MFC / ATL project file to demonstrate the code.
+code for the class and also includes a VC 2017 MFC / ATL project file to demonstrate

 Copyright